A 10-step checklist to rocket-power your working capital

-Obviously, the higher this metric, the longer your working capital is tied up for.
-And to work this out, calculate based on the cost of goods sold, rather than revenue.
+Obviously, the higher this metric, the longer your working capital is tied up for, and to work this out, you should base your calculations on the cost of goods sold, rather than the revenue.

 Your business must naturally use its own resources to fund stock in the interim period.